edaaydinea/365-days-of-code-2022/Algorithms/Book/Part 1/01 - Fundamentals/01_3 - Bags, Queues and Stacks/README.md

 ***Bags***

-A bag is a collection where removing items is not supported.its purpose is to provide clients with the ability to collect items and then to iterate through the collected items.
+A bag is a collection where removing items is not supported.
+Its purpose is to provide clients with the ability to collect items and then to iterate through the collected items.
 The order of iteration is unspecified and should be immaterial to the client.